backstage/techdocs-cli/README.md

                                            If not specified, you must set AZURE_TENANT_ID, AZURE_CLIENT_ID & AZURE_CLIENT_SECRET as environment
                                            variables.
+  --awsRoleArn <AWS ROLE ARN>              Optional AWS ARN of role to be assumed.
+  --awsEndpoint <AWS ENDPOINT>             Optional AWS endpoint to send requests to.
   --directory <PATH>                       Path of the directory containing generated files to
                                            publish (default: "./site/")
   -h, --help                               display help for command